sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_OriginSelection/README.md

 <kbd>![x](./img/configure-test-event.png)</kbd>

-Execute the test-invoke and validate that function execution succeeds and the origin refers to a bucket in `us-west-2`.
+Execute the test-invoke and validate that function execution succeeds and the origin refers to a bucket in "US West (Oregon)".

 <kbd>![x](./img/test-invoke-select-nearer-origin.png)</kbd>